Privacy notice - Appointee and Deputyship Team (ADT)

 What information is being used?

-As ADT is part of Adult Social Care, the team can access the information recorded to provide care services.
-See the privacy notice for Adult Social Care.
+As part of Adult Social Care, the Appointee & Deputyship Team (ADT) can access information held by East Sussex County Council to provide care and support services.
+Please also refer to the privacy notice for Adult Social Care for further details on how your information is used across the wider service.

 How will your information be used?